 Now that we’ve thoroughly assessed your child’s needs, we will meet with you to discuss the diagnoses, identify starting goals, and provide education on the apparent causes and factors which are leading to your child’s troubling thoughts and behaviors.

-At this point, you and your child will attend regular weekly therapy sessions.
-However, your therapist may determine that you and your child need to come more or less frequently, depending upon your child’s symptoms.
+At this point, you (and depending on your child’s age, your child) will attend regular weekly therapy sessions.
+A typical course of treatment calls for 12 to 16 weeks of therapy sessions, but treatment length depends on many factors and, therefore, could require more or less weeks.
+Additionally, your therapist may determine that you need to come more or less frequently, depending upon your child’s presenting symptoms.

 Together, in each subsequent session, you, your child, and your therapist will use evidence-based psychotherapy models to help your child learn to identify and address the troublesome thoughts and behaviors that they experience because of ADHD.
 This typically includes the integration of techniques from Behavioral Parent Training (BPT), Cognitive Behavior Therapy (CBT), or other evidence-based modalities.